ChangLabSNU/VaxPress/docs/source/tour.rst

 Now you can see the optimized sequence in the ``report.html``.
 In addition to the Sequence Optimality Metrics and Predicted Secondary Structure sections, plots in Optimization Process also contains useful information.
-If needed, additional optimization parameters can be adjusted according to these plots and :doc:`the guide </guide_to_set_parameters>`.
+If needed, additional optimization parameters can be adjusted according to these plots and :ref:`the guide <tuning-parameters>`.